aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

 ```
 :::note

-If you intend to use your Testnet over an extended period of time, you should pin the images to a specific ID.
+If you intend to use your testnet over an extended period of time, you should pin the images to a specific ID.
 Image IDs can be obtained via `docker container ls` and added to the docker compose file.

 :::

-## Interacting with the local test validator network
+## Interacting with the local test testnet

-After starting your local test validator network, you should see the following:
+After starting your local testnet, you should see the following:

 ```
 Entering test mode, this should never be used in production!